chooper/charleshooper.net/source/_posts/2013-05-05-intro-to-operations-availability-monitoring-and-alerting.markdown

   [5]: http://www.copperegg.com/

 4. I'd think about integrating my monitoring solution with a pager service such as [PagerDuty][6].
 Services like PagerDuty allow you to input your pager rotation and then define good rules for how to contact the on call engineer and when to escalate should the engineer be unavailable.

   [6]: http://www.pagerduty.com/

 5. With improved monitoring and alerting in place, certain companies may want to think about giving certain customers "911" access.
-At a previous company, we had secret email address our big customers could hit which would *open a support ticket* and then *page the on call engineer* with the ticket number.
+At a previous company, we had a secret email address our big customers could hit which would *open a support ticket* and then *page the on call engineer* with the ticket number.
 If you decide to go this route; however, you'll want to *train your customers* when it's appropriate to use this power and how to use it most effectively.

 6. Adjust alerts and fix problems as you get paged for them.
 Don't care that a particular API goes down during a known maintenance window?
   Schedule the notification policy accordingly.

 7. Finally, continue maintaining your inventory and monitoring service's configuration.
 For extra benefit, consider tracking your organization's **Mean Time To Respond** (how long it took for engineer to acknowledge that something is wrong) and your **Mean Time To Recover** (how long it took the engineer to resolve the issue *including* the Mean Time To Respond), your **Mean Time Between Failures** (self-explanatory, I hope), and **Percent Availability** (what percent of time your service is functional in a given period of time).

 This concludes the management and non-ops introduction to operations; I hope you find this helpful.